yuehaowong/devOpsDemo/README-DOCKER.md

 ### Part 2 - Docker Compose

 So we can build an image that creates a container that runs our application.
 Great!
+We'll use that Dockerfile later when we're building our container for production from Travis-CI.

-However, you may have noticed that we aren't running webpack-dev-server, so we're not getting live reloading/HMR.
+But meanwhile, what about development?
+Our production container isn't running webpack-dev-server, so we're not getting live reloading/HMR.

-Wouldn't it be really cool if we could get the benefits of live reloading/HMR by running webpack-dev-server in a container?
-Wouldn't it also be swell if we had a container that hosted a local version of our database to use for development?
+Wouldn't it be really cool if we could get the benefits of live reloading/HMR by running webpack-dev-server in a development container?
+Wouldn't it also be swell if we had another container that hosted a local version of our database to use for development?
 You bet it would.
 And we can.
 All we need to do is build these images and run the containers.
+And we can rest assured that the dependencies across our production and development containers will stay in sync because we'll npm install from the same package.json and package-lock.json in those containers.

-Now, we could spin up these containers in proper order manually every time we wanted to run our app, but wouldn't it be even better if we could write up a configuration file that would handle all of that with a single command?
+Now, we could spin up these development containers in proper order manually every time we wanted to run our app, but wouldn't it be *even better* if we could write up a configuration file that would handle all of that with a single command?
 Yes, yes it would.

 All of this can be ours by building a couple of images and orchestrating them with the **docker-compose** utility.